-Introduction, purpose, and objectives of the Program: In Sections 1 and 2, you will find information on operations of the project/dam, the Project Boundary, and FERC requirements.
-In addition, there is further explanation of why this Manual was developed and the goals and objectives of the Program.
-The standard Use and Occupancy Article is important to Chelan PUD as it evaluates requests for shoreline use within the Project Boundary.
-The complete Use and Occupancy Article as outlined in the FERC License can be found in Appendix B. Public, Tribal, and agency involvement during the development of this document is summarized in Section 2.4 and in Appendix C.
+Introduction, purpose, and objectives of the Land Management Program: In sections 1 and 2, you will find information on operations of the project/dam, the project boundary and the Federal Energy Regulatory Commission (FERC) requirements.
+In addition there is further explanation of why the Land Management Program guide was developed and the goals and objectives of the program.
+The Standard Land Use Article is important to Chelan PUD as it evaluates requests for land use within the project boundary.
+The complete Land Use Article as outlined in the Rocky Reach license can be found in Appendix B. Public and agency involvement during the development of this document is summarized in Section 2.4 and in Appendix C.

-Chelan PUD's Program: This section provides the steps an Applicant will typically use when permitting a project or use within the Project Boundary and provides a table summarizing the types of projects that may be approved by Chelan PUD, and those that will require approval from FERC.
-Also, to help identify shoreline areas that may require greater resource protection, Chelan PUD has developed shoreline designations: Integrated Use, Resource Management, and Project Operations.
-Maps depicting the shoreline designations can be found in Appendix A.
+Chelan PUD's Land Management Program: This section provides the steps an applicant will typically use when permitting a project or use within Chelan PUD's Project Boundary and provides a table summarizing the types of projects that may be approved by Chelan PUD and those that will require approval from the FERC.
+Also, to help identify land and shoreline areas that may require greater resource protection, Chelan PUD has developed shoreline classifications, Integrated Use, Resource Management, and Project Operations.
+Maps depicting the shoreline classifications can be found in Appendix A.

-Washington State's Joint Aquatic Resource Permit Application process: Most proposed uses along the shorelines in Washington State waterways require coordination, review, and approval by multiple local, state, and federal agencies.
+Washington State's Joint Aquatic Resource Permit Application process: Most proposed uses along the shorelines in Washington State require coordination, review and approval by multiple local, state, and federal agencies.
 To balance and protect the many, often competing resources and land uses, local, state, and federal regulators require permits for shoreline uses.
 The Joint Aquatic Resources Permit Application (JARPA) form that helps streamline the environmental permitting process into one application is discussed in this Section.
 Additionally, Section 4.3 outlines Best Management Practices that may be implemented to lessen the potential effects of a project or use on a resource.
 Using Best Management Practices is encouraged by Chelan PUD.

-Compliance and Enforcement: The standard Use and Occupancy Article (Appendix B) directs Chelan PUD to oversee non-project uses of land along the shorelines and to take action to prevent those uses that are unauthorized.
+Compliance and Enforcement: The Standard Land Use Article (Appendix B) directs Chelan PUD to oversee non-project uses of land along the shorelines and to take action to prevent those uses that are unauthorized.
 Monitoring and inspection activities are discussed here.

-Resources within the Project Boundary: A general description of the environmental and recreational resources found within the Project Boundary is discussed in this section.
+Resources within the Project Boundary: Details of the environmental and recreational resources found within the Project Boundary are discussed in this section.
+Examples of the resources discussed include fish, wildlife, water quality, land use, cultural resources, recreation, and aesthetics.